sammcowen/party_hearty/README.md

   For more information please visit the [license description](https://choosealicense.com/licenses/mit/).

   ## Description ℹ
-  Party_Hearty is an application that allows users to signup and create events they can post on their profile.
-They can create an event with details , charge fees, and   invite their followers.
+  Party_Hearty is an application that allows users to signup and create events that they can post on their profile page.
+They can create an event with details ,         charge fees, and   invite their followers.Users can create , update and delete events on their page.
 Followers can rsvp on the web application as well .

   ## Demo 📽